 To state the obvious, much has been going wrong lately.
-Much has been going right, too, of course, but still, all the personal grief and loss, all the terror and despair in the news created a dark cloud that was hard to see through.
-Plus, my body going into the deep fall part of the cycle.
+Much has been going right, too, of course, but still.
+All the personal grief and loss, all the terror and despair in the news created a dark cloud that was hard to see through.
+North California wildfires filled the air with smoke, making breathing dubious.
+My body was going into the deep fall part of the cycle.
 It was not going to be a good week.
 Continue reading “Normalcy”

 Devon from the Teacher Training invited me over for Thanksgiving dinner.
 It was a small gathering, 8 people around the table, mostly Devon’s local close friends and loved ones, only Derek (Caroline’s friend) and I relative strangers.